blankaex/blog/_posts/2025-02-10-dead-service-fighting-games.md

 Stop whining for buffs and nerfs and bimbos from Final Fantasy and himbos from Yakuza.

-Come join me in Tag 2 and P4U2 until someone makes a good fighting game and promises not to touch it once they're done.
+Come join me in Tag 2 or P4U2 until someone makes a good fighting game and promises not to touch it once they're done.

 <small>See also: <a href="{{ site.url }}/video-game-blues#fighting-games">Tatami Video Game Blues</a>